JawadAlSaeed/my-first-app/README.md

 # MyFirstApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.4.
+This is training project for me and my friends in angular

+# additonal info
+---

 ## Development server